spywhere/Testful/README.md

 skip: # Boolean for skipping the test
 host: Root URL of the request server
 path: Path to the request url
+headers: # A key/value pairs for additional headers
 verbose: # Boolean specified verbosity override
 verbose_on_failed: # Boolean for verbosity when test is failed
 allow_verbose_override: # Boolean for allow child to override the verbosity
 identifier: Macro query identifier
 setup: # Test Structure
 get: # Key/Value request body
-post: # POST request body
+post: # POST request body (details below)
+json_post: # Request body which will be encoded as JSON
 timeout: # Number of seconds before the timeout exception is thrown
 expected_json: # Expected response
 teardown: # Test Structure